-PSY 100 Introduction to Psychology (4cr) PSY 310 Biopsychology II (4cr) BIO 116 General Biology (4cr) CHM 116 General Chemistry I (5cr)
+PSY 100 Introduction to Psychology (4cr)

+PSY 310 Biopsychology I (4cr)

+BIO 116 General Biology (4cr)

+CHM 116 General Chemistry I (5cr)

 II.
 Electives: 8 credit hours chosen from the list below.
 4 of these 8 credits must be from a department outside the declared major.

-PSY 320 Biopsychology (4cr) PSY 324 Sensation and Perception (4cr) PSY 425 Social Neuroscience (4cr) BIO 322 Genetics (4cr) BIO 208 Cell Biology (4cr) BIO 348 Animal Behavior (4cr) BIO 351 Mammalian Physiology (4cr) Selected special topics courses in psychology and other relevant courses, with approval of the Psychology Department.
+PSY 320 Biopsychology II (4cr)

+PSY 324 Sensation and Perception (4cr)

+PSY 425 Social Neuroscience (4cr)

+BIO 322 Genetics (4cr)

+BIO 208 Cell Biology (4cr)

+BIO 348 Animal Behavior (4cr)

+BIO 351 Mammalian Physiology (4cr)

+Selected special topics courses in psychology and other relevant courses, with approval of the Psychology Department.

 3.2.21 Religious Studies

 Faculty: Hun Lye (visiting), Rima Vesely-Flad (Chair)

+3.2.21.1

+Program Overview

-The mission of the Warren Wilson College Religious Studies Program is to introduce students to the diversity of beliefs, practices, histories, cultures, literatures, ethics, and social structures found within and among the world's religions, as well as to facilitate critical reflection upon the cultural, sociological, and ethical influence of religion as a human phenomenon.
+The mission of the Warren Wilson College Religious Studies Program is to introduce students to the diversity of beliefs, practices, histories, cultures, literature, ethics, and social structures found within and among the world's religions, as well as to facilitate critical reflection upon the cultural, sociological, and ethical influence of religion as a human phenomenon.

 The goals of the Religious Studies Program are the following:

-- 1. To recognize the basic phenomenology of religions (i.e. sacred texts, religious authorities and institutions, ritual practices, categories of the sacred, the varieties of religious experience, etc.). - 2.
-To describe the distinctive features of these components as they are expressed within and across particular religious traditions. - 3.
-To analyze the particular ways in which these phenomena are expressed within and affected by both time and cultures. - 4.
-To integrate critical thinking and personal experience. - 5.
-To empathize with individuals and communities whose experiences of religion and religiosity may or may not be similar to one's own perspectives and experiences.
+- 1. To recognize the basic phenomenology of religions (i.e. sacred texts, religious authorities, ritual practices, ethical commands, categories of the sacred, the varieties of religious experience, etc.).

+- 2. To examine the distinctive features of these components as they are expressed in relation to social movements and political institutions.

+- 3. To analyze the particular ways in which these phenomena are expressed within and affected by both time and cultures.

+- 4. To integrate critical thinking and personal experience.

+- 5. To empathize with individuals and communities whose experiences of religion and religiosity may or may not be similar to one's own perspectives and experiences.

+3.2.21.2

 Major in Religious Studies

 Grades: All courses must be passed with a grade of C- or better to count toward the Religious Studies major.

 Total Credit Hours: Students must earn a minimum of 48 credit hours, including 40 hours in Religious Studies and certain religion-focused courses offered in other departments.

+Requirements:

-- I. Core Requirement: - REL 111 Exploring Religions - II.
+I. Core Requirement:

+REL 111 Exploring Religions - II.
 Depth and Breadth Requirements: 32 credit hours of elective courses in Religious Studies (including certain courses from other departments, such as ANT 311 Culture and Religion, ENG 129 Religion in Literature, ENG 130 Scriptural and Doctrinal Backgrounds to Western Culture, and INT 316 Medieval Islamic Cultures), distributed as follows: - A. At least 8 credit hours on Judeo-Christian-Islamic traditions - B. At least 8 credit hours on Asian traditions - C. At least 12 credit hours of 300-400 level courses - D. At least 4 additional credit hours of qualifying courses - III.
 Capstone Requirement: